 List of standard documents required for submission will be detailed in the hall offer letters to successful applicants.
 Applicants should note that any submitted documents may be further reviewed by the UG Hall Selection Committee.
 Applicants may be asked to submit supplementary documents by a stipulated deadline.
 Applications will be rejected if applicants fail to provide proofs as required.

-Applicants should contact the Officers of the Student Housing and Residential Life Office in case of doubts.
+Applicants should contact the Student Housing and Residential Life Office in case of doubts.

-The Student Housing and Residential Life Office works with Schools, Offices and the HKUST Students’ Union Council on the hall allocated for nominated students from eligible groups.
-Eligible groups will receive detailed information on the terms and arrangements from SHRLO for submitting nomination list in around April to May 2021.
-Upon submission of nomination lists, successful nominated hall applicants* will receive hall offers in around mid to late June 2021.
+The Student Housing and Residential Life Office works with the academic Schools, IPO, Sports and Development (SD) and the Student Support and Activities (SSA) Teams of the Dean of Students Office (DSTO) on the quota allocated for nominated students from eligible groups.
+Eligible groups will receive information from the aforementioned offices for submitting nominations in April to May 2022.
+Successful nominated hall applicants* will receive hall offers in around mid to late June 2022.